 My name is Dr Rosie King.
-I began as a General Practitioner after graduating from the University of NSW.
-For the past 35 years I have specialised in the area of sex therapy.
-Over this period I have gained valuable experience working with eminent and internationally renown physicians and medical scientists in the field of sexual dysfunction and gained the skills and experience to treat and manage such distressing issues and problems that can be medical, relational or psychological or a combination
+I began working as a General Practitioner after graduating from the University of NSW.
+For the past 26 years I have specialised in the area of sex therapy.
+Over this period I have gained valuable experience working with eminent and internationally renowned physicians and medical scientists in the field of sexual dysfunction and gained the skills and experience to treat and manage distressing issues and problems that can be medical, relational, psychological or a combination.

 I have a private sexual therapy practice in Sydney, Australia, and provide trusted and confidential assistance for clients with issues such as:

 - mismatched libidos

 - low libido and lack of sexual arousal

 - and other sexual and relationship difficulties.

 Sexual counseling involves working with individuals and couples to improve their sexual function and relationships by providing a confidential forum for open discussion of issues, giving education about sexual function and dysfunction and making specific suggestions for overcoming sexual and relationship difficulties.
 When assisting clients, I work closely with a highly qualified and respected team of urologists, gynaecologists, physiotherapists, relationship counselors and clinical psychologists to whom I refer patients if necessary.

 Sexual difficulties often lead to conflict, relationship dissatisfaction and poor quality of life.
 For some couples if these issues are not addressed the result may be relationship breakdown.

 Men can experience erectile difficulties for a number of reasons including performance anxiety, illness, medications or ageing.
 Low sexual desire in men is not uncommon.
 Premature ejaculation affects 30% of men.
 The opposite problem, delayed ejaculation, is often distressing for both partners.
 An emerging and serious problem that has the potential to harm both relationships and male sexual function is the addictive nature of pornography.